tradingticket/TradeItIosTicketSDK2/README.md

 # TradeIt iOS Ticket SDK

+There are two ways to use the Trade.it SDK:
-The TradeIt Ticket SDK provides screens and flows for iOS developers who want to integrate live trading in to their app.
-Included are trading, portfolio and account management screens as well as an interface for pulling positions data directly to display anywhere in the app.
+- The SDK includes pre-built screens and UI workflows that minimize the effort to integrate Trade.it trading, portfolio, and account management into an app.
+- The SDK also includes a set of classes that allow developers to build custom screens and UI workflows for "deep integration" with the Trade.it API trading workflow and user's portfolio data.

 ## Beta Notice